stevearc/overseer.nvim/doc/reference.md

     height = nil,
     -- String that separates tasks
     separator = "────────────────────────────────────────",
     -- Default direction.
-Can be "left" or "right" direction = "left",
+Can be "left", "right", or "bottom" direction = "left",
     -- Set keymap to false to remove default behavior -- You can add custom keymaps here as well (anything vim.keymap.set accepts)